Brigadeiro Faria Lima Avenue

 Avenida Brigadeiro Faria Lima (in English: Brigadeiro Faria Lima Avenue), most commonly known as just Faria Lima, is an important avenue in the city of São Paulo, Brazil.
 It spans the upscale Pinheiros, Jardim Paulistano, Itaim Bibi and Vila Olímpia neighborhoods.
 It is the main financial center in Brazil, being also an important commercial center that rivals the Downtown and Paulista Avenue areas.

-The avenue has recently started to be perceived as some sort of "Brazilian Wall Street" due to the many financial institutions headquartered there or on adjacent streets.
-Examples include BTG Pactual, Itaú BBA, Bradesco BBI (three of Brazilian biggest investment banks), Goldman Sachs, Credit Suisse, Morgan Stanley, Bank of America Merrill Lynch, JPMorgan Chase, UBS and many others.
-It is not home to the city's stock exchange - the largest stock exchange in Brazil, B3, is located in the Historic Center of São Paulo - although B3 do hold an office on the avenue.
+From the 2010s onward, the avenue emerged as one of Brazil's principal financial centers, attracting numerous financial institutions to the avenue and its surrounding streets.
+As a result, "Faria Lima" became a metonym for the country's financial sector and sometimes compared to the Wall Street.
+Examples of financial institutions include BTG Pactual, Itaú BBA, Bradesco BBI (three of Brazilian biggest investment banks), Goldman Sachs, Credit Suisse, Morgan Stanley, Bank of America Merrill Lynch, JPMorgan Chase, UBS and many others.
+Brazil's largest stock exchange, B3, which is headquartered in the Historic Center of São Paulo, holds an office on the avenue.